w3c/wot/plugfest/2019-tpac-fukuoka/TDs/Intel/README.md

 do not check the keys into a public github repo as part of a test suite, post on a forum, share in a public messaging system, etc).
-These will be updated peroidically so if an access does not work, check that you have the latest version.
+These will be updated periodically so if an access does not work, check that you have the latest version.

 ### Simple Web Camera